idfx/idfx.github.io/docs/index.md

 ![Iceland Pano](/images/Iceland-pano.jpg "Iceland Pano")

 # Hello! 👋🏾 I'm Juan
 (pronounced as /hwɑːn/).
-And yes, that's me in the picture!
+And yes, that's me in the picture 😄

 ## A little about me.